mnylc/mnylc.github.io/pages/events.md

 * [pitch us on a workshop you'd like to lead](https://docs.google.com/forms/d/e/1FAIpQLSeJyRzSq5wQV_ZwOQ_vnVZ69g2qcg5cqW9-6cvwwqF2FGvvyA/viewform?usp=sf_link)
 * [suggest a workshop you'd like us to produce](https://docs.google.com/forms/d/e/1FAIpQLScfvtiiCMu1eFiYFrVRdU7TFIYMl1JbGSvBm9djLUYh8VGsaQ/viewform?usp=sf_link)

+METRO also offers a limited number of scholarships to members who wish to participate in professional development events, networking opportunities, and learning programs (whether sponsored by METRO or not).
+All current individual members and institutional member employees are eligible to [apply](https://docs.google.com/forms/d/e/1FAIpQLSdxJ67HfHNj0S233xfryLd396uYa3z02qxLSGim8uCgkSYQMA/viewform).

 We are committed to providing a welcoming and productive environment for all.
 Please check out our [Code of Conduct]({{ "/code-of-conduct/" | prepend: site.baseurl }}) for more information.
 Please reach out to us with your events-related questions; our email address is [events@metro.org](mailto:events@metro.org), and our phone number is (212) 228-2320.

 <hr />